-The idea for writing this article came from another talented, chef friend, Preeti Waas.
+The idea for writing this article came from another talented chef friend, Preeti Waas.
 I was confiding in her that I was running out of ideas for our March issue.
-I had many articles talking about Irish traditions and Irish food, however, not everyone celebrates Saint Patricks Day or is Irish.
-I wanted to stay true to the magazine’s March theme but also wanted to include some not-so-Irish-food articles.
-Preeti thought about it for a quick second and suggested why not make these three green sauces and talk about their differences.
+I already had many articles talking about Irish traditions and Irish food, however, not everyone celebrates Saint Patricks Day or happens to be Irish.
+I wanted to stay true to the magazine’s March theme but also wanted to include some not-so-Irish food articles.
+Preeti thought about it for a quick second and suggested ,why not make these three green sauces and talk about their differences.
 Did I mention she is brilliant?

 I made all three sauces, documented the process and (as always) subjected my husband to the taste test.
 I had never tasted Pistou, a French sauce that is typically served on top of a hearty vegetable stew.
 I was not sure I would like this sauce.
 WOW, was I wrong?

 Walnuts are easy to find in the area where I live and are much less expensive.
 It did not compromise the flavor of the Pesto and I may have preferred it, I will have to compare them side by side one day to confirm for you.
-Pesto can be served over pasta, over chicken, and even on pizza.
-As you may have guessed I used that same toasted, crusty French bread as a vessel for this nutty, green sauce.
-It also was scrumptious.
-Get the Pistou Recipe
+Pesto can be served over pasta, chicken and even on pizza.
+As you may have guessed, I used that same toasted, crusty French bread as a vessel for this nutty, green sauce.
+It was also scrumptious.

 I find that having to write the recipes down is one of the most difficult parts of documenting my cooking.
 I learned that by filming myself I can accurately count the measurements I made.
 I then can utilize the videos elsewhere.
 Filming yourself doing anything comes with its own set of challenges and I will confide that sometimes I have more bloopers that get edited out than actual usable content.
-Get the Pesto Recipe

 What makes the Chimichurri green and fresh is cilantro, basil, and garlic.
-Add into this some acid with lemon, lime and or red vinegar and olive oil.
-Sometimes I add a little red onion other times I leave it out depending on what I am planning to serve it with.
+Add into this some acid from the lemon, lime and or red vinegar and some olive oil.
+Sometimes I add a little red onion, other times I leave it out depending on what I am planning to serve it with.
 Red onion with beef adds to the dish, but I do not find with pork that I need the onion.

 Whether you are planning to celebrate March with the Irish or you want to add a bit of brightness to a meal. you can enjoy these flavors all year long.
 These easy to prepare sauces will help bring out the best in most anything you plan to serve.